 Head to the southern part of the city to Oak Cliff's expansive Kiest Park.
 The green space boasts tennis and sand volleyball courts, a playground, and tables ready for picnicking.
 Consider a trip to the Bishop Arts District before settling at the park.
 A pie from Eno's Pizza Tavern and dessert from Emporium Pies would complete the picnic experience.

 It may not sound relaxing to hang out atop a massive freeway, but there's something about Klyde Warren's vibe that makes you want to stay awhile.
 In addition to the myriad of activities fit for the family, including a lending library, music programming, and a game center, the park features weekly food truck drop-ins from local favorites like The Butcher's Son and Yummy Pizza.
 The charming atmosphere and quaint tables at the park set the backdrop for a meal to remember.
 Wander to the Arts District after eating to make a day of it!

 More than a shopping mall, the retail giant features a beautiful courtyard area right in its center.
 For a more upscale picnic, dine al fresco at BreadWinner's, or snag treats from La Duni to eat on the lawn.
-And with Italian food court concept Eataly coming to NorthPark in 2020, there'll be even more options for to-go dining.
+And with the Italian food court concept Eataly, there's be even more options for to-go dining.
 You'll find families spending hours taking a shopping break in the mall courtyard during the spring and summer months, and for good reason!

 Preston Hollow Park/Preston Royal Village